(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability

-\myparagraph{The slower the training, the larger the gain.} \cref{eq:gain_bound} shows that the slower the training loss converges to $0$, the larger the sum of the loss, leading to a larger scale of $\rm Gain _\gamma$.
-It extends observations previously made for stochastic gradient flow~ \citep{pesme2021implicit} to SGD and GD.
+\myparagraph{The slower the training, the larger the gain.} \cref{eq:gain_bound} shows that the slower the training loss converges to $0$, the larger the sum of the loss and therefore the larger the scale of $\rm Gain _\gamma$.
+This means that the (S)GD trajectory deviates from that of gradient flow if the stepsize and/or noise slows down the training.
+This supports observations previously made from stochastic gradient flow~\citep{pesme2021implicit} analysis.

-\myparagraph{Impact of the stepsize.} The effect of the stepsize on the magnitude of the gain is not directly visible in \cref{eq:gain_bound} because larger stepsize $\gamma$ tends to speed up the training.
-However, \cref{eq:sum_losses} clearly shows that increasing that stepsize \textbf{boosts} the magnitude $\Vert \rm Gain _\gamma \Vert_1$ up until the limit of $\gamma_{\text{max}}$.
-Therefore, the larger the stepsize the smaller is the effective scale of $\balpha_\infty$, which in turn, if the gap is significant, leads to a large deviation of (S)GD from the gradient flow.
+\myparagraph{The bigger the stepsize, the larger the gain.} The effect of the stepsize on the magnitude of the gain is not directly visible in \cref{eq:gain_bound} because a larger stepsize tends to speed up the training.
+For stepsize $0< \gamma \leq \gamma_{\max} =\frac{c}{BL}$ as in \Cref{thm:conv_iterates} we have that (see \Cref{sec:app:gain}):

+\cref{eq:sum_losses} clearly shows that increasing the stepsize \textbf{boosts} the magnitude $\Vert \rm Gain _\gamma \Vert_1$ up until the limit of $\gamma_{\text{max}}$.
+Therefore, the larger the stepsize the smaller is the effective scale of $\balpha_\infty$.
+In turn, larger gap between $\balpha_\infty$ and $\balpha$ leads to a larger deviation of (S)GD from the gradient flow.